-Supporting the training and professional development of the child care workforce

-If c f checked, respond to section 7.3 and indicate which funds will be used for this activity.

-Che Check all that apply.

-CCDF funds

-Other funds (Kellogg Foundation, state funds, preschool development grant)

-Dev eloping, maintaining, or implementing early learning and developmental guidelines.

-If ch necked, respond to section 6.3 and indicate which funds will be used for this activity.

-Che ck all that apply.

-CCDF funds

-Other funds

 Developing, implementing, or enhancing a tiered quality rating and improvement

-syst em.
+system.
 If checked, respond to 7.4 and indicate which funds will be used for this activity.

-Che ck all that apply.
+Check all that apply.

 CCDF funds

-Other funds
+☐ Other funds

-Imp roving the supply and quality of child care services for infants and toddlers.
+Improving the supply and quality of child care services for infants and toddlers.
 If

-che cked, respond to 7.5 and indicate which funds will be used for this activity.
-Check all
+checked, respond to 7.5 and indicate which funds will be used for this activity.
+Check al II

 that apply.

 CCDF funds

 Other funds (State funds)

-Esta blishing or expanding a statewide system of CCR&R services, as discussed in 1.7.
+Establishing or expanding a statewide system of CCR&R services, as discussed in 1.7.
 If

 checked, respond to 7.6 and indicate which funds will be used for this activity.
 Check all

 that apply.

 CCDF funds

-Other funds
+☐ Other funds

+Facilitating compliance with state/territory requirements for inspection, monitoring,

-L training, and health and safety standards (as described in section 5).
-If checked, respond to 7.7 and indicate which funds will be used for this activity.
+training, and health and safety standards (as described in section 5).
+If checked, respon ıd

+to 7.7 and indicate which funds will be used for this activity.
 Check all that apply.

-CCDF funds Other funds С □ Evaluating and assessing the quality and effectiveness of child care services within the state/territory.
-If checked, respond to 7.8 and indicate which funds will be used for this activity.
-Check all that apply. □ CCDF funds [ □ Other funds □ Supporting accreditation.
-If checked, respond to 7.9 and indicate which funds will be used for this activity.
-Check all that apply. □ CCDF funds □ Other funds (state funds) Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical development.
-If checked, respond to 7.10 and indicate which funds will be used for this activity.
+CCDF funds

+□ Other funds

+Evaluating and assessing the quality and effectiveness of child care services within the

+state/territory.
+If checked, respond to 7.8 and indicate which funds will be used for this

+activity.
 Check all that apply.

-CCDF funds Other funds Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child well-being, or kindergarten entry is possible.
-If checked respond to 7.11 and indicate which funds will be used for this activity.
+CCDF funds

+☐ Other funds

+Supporting accreditation.
+If checked, respond to 7.9 and indicate which funds will be

+used for this activity.
 Check all that apply.

+CCDF funds

+Other funds (state funds)

+Supporting state/territory or local efforts to develop high-quality program standards

+relating to health, mental health, nutrition, physical activity, and physical development

+If checked, respond to 7.10 and indicate which funds will be used for this activity.
+Check

+all that apply.

+CCDF funds

+□ Other funds

+Other activities determined by the state/territory to improve the quality of child care

+services and which measurement of outcomes related to improved provider

+preparedness, child safety, child well-being, or kindergarten entry is possible.
+If checke d,

+respond to 7.11 and indicate which funds will be used for this activity.
+Check all that

+apply.

+CCDF funds

-CCDF funds Other funds (state funds) 7.2 Support Quality ing Training and Professional Development of the Child Care Workforce With CCDF Funds educ Agencies can invest in the training, professional development, and post-secondary ation of the child care workforce as part of a progression of professional development ities, such as those included at 98.44 in addition to the following (98.53(a)(1)). c p t : (s s Describe how the state/territory funds the training and professional development of the child care workforce.
-DECD's voluntary Child Care Credential program establishes a professional development framework that includes incentives for completing additional raining, credit for early childhood experiences and participation in professional activities such as membership in a professional association, contributing to a newsletter, advocating for children, community events, etc.) Family child care providers and center taff are awarded a one-time only achievement bonus for credential levels two through our and administrator level one.
+□ Other funds (state funds)

+7.2 Supporting Training and Professional Development of the Child Care Workforce With CCDF Quality Funds

+Lead Agencies can invest in the training, professional development, and post-secondary education of the child care workforce as part of a progression of professional development activities, such as those included at 98.44 in addition to the following (98.53(a)(1)).

+Describe how the state/territory funds the training and professional development of the child care workforce.
+The State's voluntary Child Care Credential program establishes a professional development framework that includes incentives for competing additional training, credit for early childhood experiences and participation in professional activities (such as membership in a professional association, contributing to a newsletter, advocating for children, community events, etc.).
+Providers and Center staff are awarded a one-time only achievement bonus for credential levels two through four and administrator level one.
 Bonuses are awarded annually at staff levels four plus, five and six and administrator levels two, three and four.
+Participants are required to begin service commitment.

-The Training Voucher and Reimbursement program provides funds to assist child care professionals participating in the Maryland Child Care Credential program at level 2 or higher with the cost of training and professional development.
+The training Voucher and Reimbursement program provides funds to assist child care professionals participating in the Maryland Child Care Credential program at level 2 or higher with the cost of training and professional development.